 Americares response team has conducted damage assessments on Abaco in anticipation of evolving response needs.
 Of the 21 health facilities on Abaco and Grand Bahama, only 9 are listed as operational.
 The ER Team continues to coordinate closely with the Ministry of Health, PAHO and other partners to ensure the needs of these badly-affected facilities are met.

 To address the critical health needs of survivors, Americares has mobilized additional medical professionals and response experts to support relief efforts.
-The team of doctors, nurses and mental health experts is providing mobile medical care to meet urgent health needs in areas cut off from care particularly in shelters, along with medicine and treatment for chronic conditions that have gone unaddressed in recent days.
+The team of doctors, nurses and mental health experts has provided mobile medical care to meet urgent health needs in areas cut off from care particularly in shelters, along with medicine and treatment for chronic conditions that have gone unaddressed in recent days.
 With immediate relief efforts turning to coordination of rebuilding, recovery will be long and challenging given the extent of the destruction and the logistical issues of island geography.
 Photo by Alejandro Granadillo

 This historic and unpredictable hurricane, diminished to a Category 2 storm (110 mph winds), turned slowly to move up the U.S. southeast coast, threatening Florida, the Carolinas and Georgia.
 As the storm moved it expanded in size and strengthened again, meaning that even before another landfall, strong winds and heavy rains hammered the Carolinas creating power outages and causing significant flooding.
 Hurricane force winds extended 60 miles from the storm center, with tropical-storm-force winds extending up to 195 miles.
 Dorian finally made landfall again at Cape Hatteras NC on the morning of September 6 as a Category 1 with 90 mph winds.
 Leaving wreckage and floodwaters in its wake, Dorian, regaining strength as a Category 2, headed up the coast toward the Canadian Maritimes where it made landfall on September 7.
 Photo by Alex Ostasiewicz.